KodyKantor/KodyKantor.github.io/content/post/worth-two-in-the-bush.md

 categories = ["software","idioms"]
 author = "Kody Kantor"
 date = "2017-01-16T17:19:11-06:00"
-title = "Worth Two in the Bush" description = "A tale of running code and technology hipsters"
+title = "worth two in the bush" description = "A tale of running code and technology hipsters"
 +++